jvalls1/usa-indicators/files.md

      * ap.series			- All series and their beginning and end Dates
      * ap.txt				- General information

- ## datasets location within project structure
+ ## Datasets location within project structure

  The structure of directory where data will be loacated is: